findy-network/findy-agent-cli/README.md

 as an issuer or verifier or both.

-The agency offers an API to make a handshake, aka onboarding, where a new CA is allocated and bound to an EA. findy-agent can call that same API by itself as a client, a temporary EA.
+The agency offers an API to make a handshake, aka onboarding, where a new CA is allocated and bound to an EA. findy-agent-cli can call that same API by itself as a client, a temporary EA.
 That is an easy way to onboard SAs to the agency.
 The following command is an example of calling an API to make a handshake and export the client wallet and move it where the final SA will run.